Santa Lucia del Mela: Geography

 The territory of the municipality of Santa Lucia del Mela, one of the largest in the province (less than 83 km ²), has a rich variety of landscapes.
 From the highest peaks of Peloritani, it offers the vision of the Tyrrhenian and Ionian seas.
 The wild and unspoilt have a rich variety of flora, ancient oaks, native forests.
-Climbing up the apple and its clear water perennial, you get to the giant prehistoric fern, that grows by at least 60 million years.
+Climbing up the Mela river and its clear water perennial, you get to the giant prehistoric fern, that grows by at least 60 million years.
 The fauna is very diverse: there are dormice, blackbirds, crows, hawks, porcupines, wild cats, hedgehogs, martens, hares.
 In places: Postoleone (1020 m) where work is underway for years in forests, is found a welcoming refuge for forest and a picturesque lake, a destination for hikers and campers, with permission, many also from the ion rush.
 Interesting mountain trails on foot or horseback to the source of Mela river or Timogna Rocca (1180 m) can be organized using the guide prepared by Nicola Friend knowledge of the mountain territory.
 The town is just 7 km from the motorway Milazzo.
 It is only 35 km from Messina, and just 12 km from Milazzo and Barcelona P.G.